 We also desire to be a church "on mission."
 As we bless and serve people across the street and around the world, we believe we join God in the work of His Kingdom coming and His will being done on earth as it is in heaven.
 Living "on mission" means we seek to develop community partnerships and relationships with our neighbors.
 This is how we share the gospel through actions and words as we help point people to Jesus.

 I invite you to join the Arapaho Road family this Sunday at 10:45am as we gather for worship.
 In the meantime, feel free to email any prayer requests or questions to us.
 I look forward to meeting you soon.

 Childcare is provided during service and Life Groups.

-Pastor David hosts an informal "pastor's coffee" after the service in the HomeLife Center each week during which visitors can come meet him and get questions answered about the service or the church.
-For those visitors who don't have a Bible of their own, David would like to give you one during this time as well.
+Pastor David hosts an informal "meet the pastor" time after the 10:45am worship service near the front of our Worship Center platform each week during which guests can meet him and ask questions about the service or the church.
+For those who don't have a Bible of their own, David would like to give you one during this time as well.

 We normally are together about an hour and fifteen minutes.

 Yes!
 We want everyone to feel the freedom to dress in a way that is comfortable and respectful.
 Some may feel more comfortable in a coat and tie while others enjoy wearing more casual wear such as jeans and a shirt.
 Just be yourself and know you are among friends who are glad you are here today.

 Yes!
 Please feel free to get a fresh cup of coffee from our Home Life Center and bring it with you as you find your seat.

 We believe that singing songs is one of the ways we worship God.
 We read in the Bible that singing is a way that we bless God and tell God how we love Him.